linuxplayground/Z80-Retro-Manual/Z80-RETRO-INSTALL-CPM.md

 ## Preparing the SD Card

+If you would prefer to make a raw sdcard image that you can then burn to the sdcard with an image burner application like "Win32DiskImager" or the one from the Rasperry Pi foundation, then please jump to [Making an OFFLINE SDCard Image File](#raw_sd_image)

 The process for this step is described in the [README-SD.md](https://github.com/Z80-Retro/2063-Z80-cpm/blob/main/README-SD.md).

 ### WARNING: This process can overwrite your entire host PC volume.
 Proceed carefully.